AmanCode22/ethos-lang/DOCUMENTATION.md

 ## **🎯 The Philosophy**

 Programming can be intimidating.
-Ethos was created by a single developer with one primary goal: **to create the easiest, most accessible programming language in the world.** By replacing rigid symbols ({}, (), ;) with natural English sentences ending in periods, Ethos removes the friction of learning syntax so students can focus purely on learning **logic**.
+Ethos is made with one primary goal: **to create the easiest, most accessible programming language in the world.** By replacing rigid symbols ({}, (), ;) with natural English sentences ending in periods, Ethos removes the friction of learning syntax so students can focus purely on learning **logic**.
 Because it runs perfectly on Windows, macOS, Linux, and **Android via Termux**, you can learn to code absolutely anywhere.

 ## **🏗️ How It Works (Under the Hood)**